Chiakai-Chang/portfolio/index.md

 - **Distinguished Instructor and Speaker:**
   * Regularly served as a seed instructor for cybercrime investigation training at the Taichung City Police Department and twice invited as a lecturer for the crime intelligence analysis course at the National Police Agency, Ministry of the Interior.
 Demonstrated ability to share knowledge and expertise with others in the field.
 - **AI Achievements in Law Enforcement:**
-  * Developed a "News Release Automatic Generation System" that won first place in the 7th AI Entrepreneurship Innovation Competition at Taiwan AI Academy.
-Finalist and People's Choice Award winner at the 2022 Intel DevCup for developing a device for real-time detection of security threats.
+  * Developed a "News Release Automatic Generation System" that won **1st** place in the 7th AI Entrepreneurship Innovation Competition at Taiwan AI Academy.
+  * Finalist and People's Choice Award winner at the 2022 Intel DevCup for developing a device for real-time detection of security threats.
 - **Recognized Roles:**
   * Senior Tech Crime Investigator.
   * Crime Intelligence Analyst.